The 8 Best Entrepreneurship Courses On The Internet

 - For Those Looking For Business Ideas: How to come up with killer business ideas: complete workshop, "A course designed like a workshop to provide students with proven strategies and actionable insights to help them become a business idea machine."

-- For Those Who Want To Raise Startup Capital: Entrepreneurship: Raising Startup Capital, "A two hour course by LinkedIn to help understand the variables that affect the source of capital and the best strategy to find the capital for a startup."
+- For Those Who Want To Raise Startup Capital: Entrepreneurship: Raising Startup Capital, "A two-hour long course by LinkedIn to help understand the variables that affect the source of capital and the best strategy to find the capital for a startup."

 - For Those Who Want To Excel The Art Of Pitching: The "Best" Startup Pitch Deck - How To Raise Venture Capital, "A small course based on the renowned "Best" Startup Investor Pitch Deck Methodology taught J. Skyler (Sky) Fernandes, a top ranked Venture Capitalist (a Powerlist 100 VC)."